adityalahiri/adityalahiri.github.io/_posts/2020-07-19-The 2020 Summer Reading List.md

 If you have not, you will still love this and go for one later when the world reopens.
 Written by the author of the famous "Into The Wild", this is the author's account of events that took place during an Everest attempt.
 It is riveting, engaging and you will not want to put it down once you pick it up.
-And you'll be googling the names of the folks in the book out of curiousity too!
+And you'll be googling the names of the folks in the book out of curiosity too!

 # When Breath Becomes Air